Gi-data/Coder2022/README.md

-# Curso Data Science - CoderHouse
+# Data Science - Course - CoderHouse
-### Esta carpeta contiene los archivos para el proyecto final del curso de Data Scientist de CoderHouse (2022-2023)
+### This folder contains the files for the final project of the Data Scientist course at CoderHouse (2022-2023).
-### Autores
+### Authors
  - Mignone, Florencia
  - Ortiz, Giselle